The Girls Room After Dark

-Welcome to The Girls Room Project After Dark, where women take center stage.
+Welcome to The Girls Room After Dark, where women take center stage.

 Hosts Callie Greenberg and Jaime Silva aren't afraid to have the conversations others avoid; we dive into the real, raw, and unfiltered topics shaping our lives.
 From sex, endometriosis, and chronic illness to mental health, dating, ambition, and personal growth, no subject is off limits.